jun01ee/OpenEvolve/README.md

 ## Notes

 - Gemini API does **not support seeding**, so exact reproducibility may vary.
-- No text embedding model, so similarity filtering is off.
+- Text embedding model failed, so similarity filtering is off.
 - Even simple initial programs can find the correct minimum quickly for this function.
 - For more complex functions, multiple iterations and generations will show gradual improvement.